Urgent snake sighting? Call Tyler now on 📞 0428 458 856

 Welcome to Shire Snake Wranglers, your trusted experts for professional snake removal in Sydney.
 Our team of certified snake catchers is dedicated to providing fast, safe, and humane snake removal and relocation services.
 Whether you've found a snake in your yard, home, or business, we're here to help 24/7.
 With years of experience and a commitment to safety, you can rely on us to handle your snake situation with care and expertise.
 Contact us now for immediate assistance and ensure your peace of mind.

-Why Are There So Many Snakes in Sydney?
-A Complete Citywide Breakdown
+🐍 Why Are There So Many Snakes in Sydney NSW?

-Sydney is one of Australia’s largest and busiest cities — but beneath the traffic, construction, and dense suburbs lies a thriving network of bushland, waterways, and habitat corridors that make it one of the most snake-active regions in the country.
+Sydney is one of Australia’s largest and busiest cities 🌆, but beneath the traffic, construction, and dense suburbs lies a thriving network of bushland, waterways, and habitat corridors that make it one of the most snake-active regions in the country.

-From Diamond Pythons basking on fences in the North Shore, to Red-Bellied Black Snakes cruising through wetlands in the Inner West, to Eastern Browns appearing in industrial pockets of Western Sydney, snake encounters are far more common than most residents realise.
+From Diamond Pythons basking on fences in the North Shore, to Red-Bellied Black Snakes cruising wetlands in the Inner West, and Eastern Browns appearing in industrial pockets of Western Sydney, encounters are far more common than most residents realise 🐍.
+To understand why, we need to explore Sydney’s unique landscapes, climate, and human influence.

 💧 Waterways & Drainage Corridors